Sirsho1997/Polymarket-Analysis-Agent/README.md

   Automatically categorizes events into topics like *Politics*, *Tech*, *Crypto*, etc.

 - **View Price History**
-  Uses CLOB API to fetch historical pricing data for each market.
+  Uses CLOB API to fetch historical pricing data for each market, and also appends relevant internet search context for the event question using the [Tavily API](https://www.tavily.com/).

 - **Persistent Resource Storage**
   Each tool run saves data as versioned `.csv` files (e.g., `events_1687628300000.csv`).
 Where 1687628300000 is the current timestamp in ms.